Family-Friendly Holiday Events

 Dates: November 29, 2013-January 5, 2014

-A Brandywine Christmas takes over the Brandywine River Museum with a display of trees featuring “critter” ornaments (for sale December 7-8), a Victorian dollhouse, rare antique dolls and one of the largest O-gauge model railroad displays in the country.
+A Brandywine Christmas takes over the Brandywine River Museum of Art with a display of trees featuring “critter” ornaments (for sale December 7-8), a Victorian dollhouse, rare antique dolls and one of the largest O-gauge model railroad displays in the country.
 Created in 1973, the 1,220-square-foot Brandywine River Museum Railroad is a delightful holiday tradition and features more than 150 locomotives and 300 freight cars.

 Reading Terminal Holiday Railroad